Skip to main content

 Sombi (Coconut Rice Pudding)

-Creamy rice pudding with coconut milk, vanilla, sometimes pineapple.
-Served cold.
-Tropical, refreshing dessert.
+Creamy rice pudding with coconut milk and vanilla, sometimes pineapple, served cold.

 vegetariangluten-freeContains: Coconut